OmerChernia/AquaSec_Assignment/README.md

 - **Swagger UI**: `http://127.0.0.1:5001/docs`

-These interfaces allow you to explore and test all the API endpoints directly from your browser.
+This interface allows you to explore and test all the API endpoints directly from your browser.